What Does A Public Adjuster Do?

 In New York state, there are several types of adjusters:

 - Independent Adjuster (IA) – Independent adjusters are independent contractors who work with independent adjustment firms.
 They can work with as many firms as they like.
-Independent adjustment firms are the businesses insurance companies contract to handle claims on their behalf.
+Independent adjustment firms are the businesses that insurance companies outsource their claims handling to.
 These firms may be national or local, and they mostly hire Independent Adjusters who handle claims while the firm manages the claim and reviews the adjusters’ paperwork.
 After reviewing their paperwork, the firm sends their settlement recommendations to the insurance company.

 - Staff Adjusters – Staff adjusters are employed by insurance companies, with their salary, benefits, and car often paid for by the company.
 They inspect damages, determine coverage, and make payments to the insured for damages sustained.
 Staff adjusters are also known as “field adjusters.”